rppicomidi/ideacentreStick300-T100TA-linux/README.md

 2. Run the Software Update tool from the XFCE menu in case there are any updates that didn't get installed during normal installation.
 3. Reboot the computer.
+4. Linux should boot normally.
-4. Enjoy.
+5. Enjoy.

 ## Issues I had with the T100TA
-- The num-lock key is on by default when you first boot up.
+- The keyboard's num-lock mode is on by default when you first boot up.
 If you require a password when you log in, when you enter your password, it likely will fail.
 Toggle the numlock on the keyboard and type in your password.
 It should work this time.
 Once you are logged in and have verified the num lock setting is off, be sure to go the [Xfce keyboard settings](https://docs.xfce.org/xfce/xfce4-settings/keyboard) and check the `Restore num lock state on startup` checkbox.